-WWA offers culturally-relevant, comprehensive social services for African refugee and newly-arriving women and their families through case management and home visiting services.
+WWA offers culturally-relevant, comprehensive social services for African refugees and newly-arriving immigrants and their families through case management and/or home visiting services.
 Special considerations are given to women who are experiencing any form of violence.
-Our services are geared to address the needs of African immigrant and refugee women and girls that are faced with enormous difficulty in adjusting to the U.S. environment.
+Our services are geared to address the needs of African immigrants and refugee women and girls that are faced with enormous difficulty in adjusting to the U.S. environment.
 We provide legal services for victims of abuse and sex trafficking, counseling, clinical referrals, economic and educational resources, along with community educational workshops focused on housing, financial literacy, health promotion, civic engagement, and violence prevention.
 Click below to learn more about our services.

 In order to function in American society effectively, refugees must go through the acculturation process.
 WWA does not seek to erase the client or family customs, rather, our case management focuses on assisting families with learning how to function in the new environment so that there can be rapid integration into the community.
 Our case management involves an assessment of housing, financial, legal, and health needs of refugee and immigrant women and their families.
 Contact us today for more information.